Azure-Samples/azure-ml-federated-learning/automated_provisioning/README.md

 A typical Federated Learning experiment involves transferring some model weights back and forth between the orchestrator and the silos.
 This is achieved using a particular Azure ML component: the [Data Transfer Component](https://componentsdk.azurewebsites.net/components/data_transfer_component.html).
 This component requires a Data Factory compute, along with some properly configured datastores and storage accounts.

 Attaching a Data Factory compute should be straightforward.
-Just install the `azureml-core` package _via_ `pip install azureml-core` and run the [./python/attach_data_factory.py](./python/attach_data_factory.py) script _after_ having entered the proper values of the workspace name, resource group, and subscription Id for your setup.
+Just run the [./python/attach_data_factory.py](./python/attach_data_factory.py) script _after_ having entered the proper values of the workspace name, resource group, and subscription Id for your setup.  _Note that you need to modify that file **on the docker image**.
+Either modify the file locally and rebuild the docker image, or modify the file straight from the docker terminal._

 The next step after that is to create some datastores and the underlying storage accounts (these will be used for communicating model weights between the silos and the orchestrator).